vitaly-t/iter-ops/benchmarks/README.md

 This library performs 2x faster than `rxjs` pipeline.
 However, just as you add a single subscription in `rxjs` ( which is inevitable with `rxjs`), it drops performance further 2.5 times.
-So ultimately, this library can process synchronous iterables 5 times faster than `rxjs`.
+So ultimately, this library can process iterables 5 times faster than `rxjs`.